 Other associated injuries are treated.

-Serious pelvic fractures due to high-energy injuries are often associated with GU and vascular injuries.
+Serious pelvic fractures due to high-energy injuries are often associated with genitourinary and vascular injuries.

 Some (eg, symphyseal or pubic ramus fractures), particularly in patients with osteoporosis, result from minor injuries (eg, falls at home).